ward/run/_posts/2016-05-16-plantentuinjogging-meise.md

 ## Goals and Strategy

 Looking at last year's top ten, it looked feasible to try and place in it.
-I also had the mind of aiming for sub-4:00/km pace, but was not sure how possible that was on this course.
+I also had a mind of aiming for sub-4:00/km pace, but was not sure how possible that was on this course.

-I decided my strategy would be to start out at 4:00/km and see if I could hold it up and beyond that see how possible it was to stay top ten.
-Right before the race I adjusted that slightly, allowing me more speed at the start since it was downhill.
+I decided my strategy would be to start out at 4:00/km and see if I could hold it up.
+Beyond that I would just try my best to be and stay in the top ten.
+Right before the race I adjusted my pace goal slightly, allowing me more speed at the start since it was downhill.

 ## Morning of the Race

+The past months most of my runs were in the 5-10C range.
+The past two weeks the weather suddenly decided to climb above 20C and I had trouble adjusting.
+Lucky for me this weekend things dropped back down to a high of 12ish C. Perfect.

 For my first time ever, I did not have to get up particularly early for a race.
 The start was not till 13:00 after all.
 This did leave me on unfamiliar